 In her teaching, research and practice, Wiedemann continues to focus on the essential elements of architecture -program, site, material and representation- as sites for continual investigation rather than simply givens in the architectural equation.
 In her research, she examines site as a cultural construct in Re-Collecting Rome: A Diachronic Guide to the City.
 Following the devastation of New Orleans, with Jason Sowell, she began a body of design research examining the resiliency of the cities, which was exhibited in the 10th Architecture Exhibition of the Venice Biennale.
 A registered architect, Wiedemann maintains a small independent practice with projects in Texas, Georgia and Florida.
 Her work, independent and collaborative, has been exhibited nationally and internationally as well published in the Journal of Architectural Education, On Site, Progressive Architecture and others.

 Wiedemann has taught at the University of Florida, Rhode Island School of Design, and MIT.
 She is a Fellow of the American Academy in Rome and a previous John Williams Distinguished Professor at the University of Arkansas.
 In 2017, Wiedemann received an AIA Honor Award for Outstanding Educational Contributions in Honor of Edward Romieniec, FAIA, from the Texas Society of Architects.

-- Bachelor of Design, University of Florida
+- Bachelor of Design in Architecture (Honors), University of Florida

-- M.Arch., Princeton University
+- Master of Architecture, Princeton University